Should we worry about toenails?

 She may earn a lot of money and be our new British hopeful, but Emma Raducanu is but human.
 “It’s not just my foot, my shoes, they’ve been sliding around a lot.”
 Thanks to Emma I have written an article that offers some self-help advice for sportspeople.
 It would appear from this Daily Telegraph report on 14th April (2022), that this started as a niggle at a prior event.
 The revelation of having no toenails might sound cosmetic but it can be far from a joke.

-The story was picked up by The Guardian and The Daily Mail so considered of high interest.
-By the end of the day, another digital report came out, despite her “latest physical ailment” she went on to win her latest match against Tereza Martincova in the Billy Jean King cup singles.
-A sigh of relief and of course now the suggestion – who needs nails anyway?
-Of course, days later we learned that Emma had lost the next match when she lost to Marketa Voundrousova 6-1,6-1.
+The Guardian and The Daily Mail picked up the story, which is considered highly interesting.
+By the end of the day, another digital report came out; despite her “latest physical ailment”, she won her latest match against Tereza Martincova in the Billy Jean King Cup singles.
+A sigh of relief and, of course, now the suggestion – who needs nails anyway?
+Of course, days later, we learned that Emma lost the next match to Marketa Voundrousova 6-1,6-1.

-Now you may not be into tennis but another sport but it all comes down to the same thing.
-Feet contact the ground in shoes and foot problems happen!
+Now, you may not be into tennis or another sport, but it all comes down to the same thing.
+Feet contact with the ground in shoes, and foot problems happen!

 A single (second toe) nail is damaged with a haematoma.
 Longer toes are more prone to damage